itu-square/privug-genetic-privacy/README.md

-# Privacy Risk Analysis of Polygenic Scors with Privug
+# Privacy Risk Analysis of Polygenic Scores with Privug

 Accompanying notebook of the paper "Privacy with Good Taste: A Case Study in Quantifying Privacy Risks in Genetic Scores".